UK: TV footage claims new Bangladesh factory abuses

 "Millions of people around the world, mostly women, are working long hours for poverty wages in unsafe conditions, making clothes for British high street retailers," said War on Want spokesperson Murray Worthy.

 The group also stepped up its calls for UK high street retailers to join the Bangladesh Safety Accord "and work to end these appalling abuses in their supply chains."

-Brown Shoe Company, Inc. - SWOT, Strategy and Corporate Finance Report, is a source of comprehensive company data and information.
-The report covers the company’s structure, operation, SWOT analysis, ...
+Brown Shoe Company, Inc. - Strategy and SWOT Report, is a source of comprehensive company data and information.
+The report covers the company’s structure, operation, SWOT analysis, product and service...

 Introduction Footwear in the United States industry profile provides top-line qualitative and quantitative summary information including: market size (value 2009-13, and forecast to 2018). ......

 Introduction Footwear in Canada industry profile provides top-line qualitative and quantitative summary information including: market size (value 2009-13, and forecast to 2018).
 The profile also cont...